lukelab04/Stockbot/README.md

 # Stockbot
-This program analyzes the trades of members of Congress and finds 3 stocks that will rise in value.
-Watch the video about it here: https://www.youtube.com/watch?v=_22Z8Wugea4
+This is a program to collect and analize trades from members of Congress.
+It has generally good returns, and in my 6 month test, its recommendations outperformed the S&P 500.

+# Usage

+Import the yfinance library with ```pip install yfinance```

+After running the program, it will print 3 stocks to the terminal.
+These recommendations will change every 2-3 weeks.